Notre Dame Mission Volunteers

-Notre Dame Mission Volunteers (Notre Dame-AmeriCorps and -International) work to empower the economically disadvantaged and oppressed through education and personal hands-on support.
-Our program holistically aims to strengthen the community through their families; every person has an important role to play.
+Notre Dame Mission Volunteers works to empower the economically disadvantaged and oppressed through education and personalized support.
+Our program aims to strengthen the community through holistic education for families; every person has an important role to play.

 Type of Placement

-Service opportunities include tutoring (K-12, GED, ESL); after school programs; conflict resolution; parent effectiveness; adult literacy.
+Service opportunities include tutoring (K-12, GED, ESL); after school programs; conflict resolution; adult literacy.
 Educational service may be in conjunction with social services, volunteer coordination, migrant workers, counseling, and environmental agencies.
 International placements may also include agricultural or pastoral work.

 Members commit to serve full-time for 11 months to one year.

 425 domestic AmeriCorps members in over 20 cities nationwide, and 2-4 international volunteers

 Individuals ages 21 and older, college degree and/or work experience.

 Community living is available in select domestic cities.
 Housing is provided for international members.